 iSLanDS runs the SIGN conference series, an international conference on sign linguistics and deaf studies.
 Unlike most other international conferences, presentations at SIGN are all given in sign language.
 This is an important development for deaf academics and deaf communities alike, as it exemplifies the use of signed languages at an international academic level, and validates the right of deaf and hearing people to present in sign language.

 Our projects, especially those on sign multilingualism and sign language typology, rely on the expertise of deaf researchers, collaborators and participants.
 In many cases this experience allows these deaf individuals to gain valuable skills and knowledge which they can use to build capacity and become role models within their own deaf communities.

 Since we started, we have also supported deaf academics in their studies at the iSLanDS Institute.
 Seven deaf students, mostly from developing countries, have now studied for an MA or PhD at iSLanDS.
 On returning home, several have become leading figures nationally and internationally.
-For example, Hasan Dikyuva is now a board member of the World Federation of the Deaf.

 Our Previous Projects

 We will soon add more information here about our impact.
 In the meantime, for more information about our impact, feel free to contact us.

 Here is a selection of our main publications and outputs

 Aboh, E., Pfau, R. & Zeshan, U. (2006) When a wh-word is not a wh-word: The case of Indian Sign Language.
 In Singh, R., and Bhattacharya, T. (eds.)
 The Yearbook of South Asian Languages and Linguistics 2005.
 Berlin: Mouton de Gruyter, 11-43.

 Dikyuva, H. & Zeshan, U. (2008) Turk Isaret Dili - Birinci Duzey.
 [Turkish Sign Language - Level One].
 Nijmegen: Ishara Press.